ppy/osu-wiki/news/2021-06-20-mappers-report-may.md

 ### NAT Additions

 Leaving those who couldn't predict his presence with a wide-open mouth, [Unpredictable](https://osu.ppy.sh/users/7560872) has recently joined the osu!mania NAT!

-Having worn the purple uniform for roughly one and a half years, Unpredictable has rolled up his sleeves to partake in the evaluation of the fellow nominators.
-"Too soon!" you might think?
+Having worn the purple uniform for roughly one and a half years, Unpredictable has rolled up his sleeves to partake in the evaluation of his fellow nominators.
+Too soon, you might think?
 Definitely not!
-He is all ready to assess the nominations alongside the osu!mania fellows.
-Nice to have you on board, Unpredictable!
+He is more than ready and up to the task, and we're excited to finally have him on board.

 ### BN Additions

 - **osu!:** [Logic Agent](https://osu.ppy.sh/users/6341262), [Yahuri](https://osu.ppy.sh/users/4682629), [tomatas95](https://osu.ppy.sh/users/11403815), [Iceluin](https://osu.ppy.sh/users/3558897), [Gabdu09](https://osu.ppy.sh/users/8852605), [Dada](https://osu.ppy.sh/users/9119507), [Akayume](https://osu.ppy.sh/users/10617530), [Aakki](https://osu.ppy.sh/users/11077540), [Nao Tomori](https://osu.ppy.sh/users/5364763), [Sajinn](https://osu.ppy.sh/users/13513687), [Aistre](https://osu.ppy.sh/users/4879380) & [Icekalt](https://osu.ppy.sh/users/5410645)
 - **osu!catch:** [Secre](https://osu.ppy.sh/users/2306637), [Du5t](https://osu.ppy.sh/users/6053071) & [zerokt](https://osu.ppy.sh/users/13776127)

 Do you want to see your own name on this list?
 Do you like modding and helping other people with their beatmaps?
 If your answer to both of these questions is "yes", then you can also become a Beatmap Nominator!
-The applications are always open.

-Head over to the [Beatmap Nominator website](https://bn.mappersguild.com "Beatmap Nominators") and apply today!
+The applications are always open, so head on over to the [Beatmap Nominator website](https://bn.mappersguild.com "Beatmap Nominators") and apply today!

 ### NAT Resignations

 Our personal office cat [Mao](https://osu.ppy.sh/users/2204515) has decided to step down from the duties of the NAT after more than 5 years.
-We thank you a lot for all your contributions to the game and we wish you all the best for the future!
+We thank him a lot for all his contributions to the game and we wish him all the best for the future!

 ### BN Departures